T-Dre Player

+Early life

+Tchissakid Dre Player was born on February 4, 1992, in Winnipeg, Manitoba.
+His dad, Paul Player, was from Oklahoma and played college basketball at the University of Winnipeg.
+His mother, Corinne Fontaine, is from the Sagkeeng First Nation.

+Player and his family moved to Texas when he was nine years old so he could have more athletic opportunities.
+He attended Cedar Hill High School in Cedar Hill, Texas.
+He played college football for the Northwestern State Demons of Northwestern State University from 2010 to 2013.

 Professional career

-BC Lions

-Player was drafted by the BC Lions with the twelfth pick in the 2014 CFL Draft.
+Player was drafted by the BC Lions with the twelfth pick in the 2014 CFL draft.
 He scored a receiving touchdown against the Edmonton Eskimos on June 28, 2014 He was released by the Lions on June 18, 2016.

-Winnipeg Blue Bombers

 Player was signed to the Winnipeg Blue Bombers' practice roster on July 4, 2016.
 He was released by the team on July 17, 2016.

-Saskatchewan Rough Riders

 Player was signed to the Saskatchewan Roughriders' practice roster in July 2016.
 He was released by the team on August 9, 2016.